- The purpose of BI dashboards

 Pick the right visualizations for the job

-We’ll cover how to pick the right visualization for each question in an upcoming article, but in general the advice here is to avoid mistaking a good looking, colorful dashboard for one that’s informative.
+In general the best advice is to avoid mistaking a good looking, colorful dashboard for one that’s informative.
 A lot of BI articles (and we’re guilty of this at times as well) will display dashboards that showcase multiple different visualizations types: bar charts, gauges, pie charts, scatter plots, and so on.
 We do this because 1) they look cool, and 2) our goal is to demonstrate what the product can do, which is different than the goal of getting feedback on your decisions.
 Often what you really need is just a mix of time series and tables.

 Even with a humble table there are opportunities for polish: make sure the sorting and column order makes sense, button up the label headings, and apply conditional formatting to make it easier to read the data.

-What to do with your great new dashboard
+What to do with your great new BI dashboard

-Now that you have a handsome, informative dashboard, it’s time to share it.
+Now that you have a handsome, informative BI dashboard, it’s time to share it.

 Set up subscriptions to your dashboard